Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Background and summary of results

-The mere existence of noncontractible pairs in the system does not warrant the appearance of a macroscopic metastable state.
-Indeed, when free monopoles are abundant, non-activated (fast) radioactive decay is the leading relaxation channel.
-It is only when the system undergoes a ``population inversion'' (with respect to, say, random/high-temperature initial conditions), where noncontractible pairs become the dominant species in the overall monopole density, that the activation energy barrier for decay can induce a long-lived metastable plateau at low temperatures.
+The mere existence of noncontractible pairs in the system however does not warrant the appearance of a macroscopic metastable state.
+Indeed, when free monopoles are abundant, non-activated (fast) monopole-assisted decay is the leading relaxation channel with respect to thermally-activated (slow) decay of noncontractible pairs, and one does not expect any metastable plateau to appear.
+It is only when the system undergoes a ``population inversion'' (in contrast to thermodynamic equilibrium), where noncontractible pairs become the dominant species with respect to free monopoles, that the activation energy barrier to decay can induce a long-lived metastable plateau at low temperatures.
 This is indeed what one observes in numerical simulations of dipolar spin ice, following appropriate thermal quenches~\cite{Castelnovo2010}.